Hi. Welcome to

 If your pan is bare or un-seasoned, you can do it yourself by applying a thin layer of vegetable oil, lard, or shortening (anything with a high-smoke point) to your pan, and pre-baking it like the method I described in the previous paragraph.
 You can also repeat this (as many times as you like) for a pan you just seasoned, but using the pan to make pizzas will also continue to season your pan.
 The more times you season your pan, the better your seasoning should be, and the darker your pan should get.

 It is also recommended that once you have seasoned a pan, you should never use soap to clean it, only hot water and a non-abrasive scrubbing pad.
-If you do use soap on occasion to clean your pan, you can use a mild one, but then you will have to re-season your pan.
+If you do use soap on occasion to clean your pan, you can use a mild one, but then you may have to re-season your pan.

 Straight or Slanted Pans?